On the geometry of diffeological vector pseudo-bundles and infinite dimensional vector bundles: automorphisms, connections and covariant derivatives: Connection 1-forms versus covariant derivatives

 \end{Proposition} \begin{proof} Let $(f,l)\in Fr(E)\times L(F).$ Then $f \circ l \circ f^{-1}$ is smooth and linear by smoothness of the composition in the functional diffeology.
 Conversly, let $e \in End_L(E)_x, $ and let us fix any $f \in Fr(E)_x,$ then $l = f \circ e \circ f^{-1} \in L(F)$ for the same resaons. \end{proof} \begin{Definition} We equip $End_L(E)$ with the push-forward diffeology $\p_{L,Aut}$ of the map:

 \end{Definition} \begin{Proposition} For the diffeology $\p_{L,Aut},$ let equipped with its subset diffeology in $E \times End(E).$ Then the evaluation map

 is smooth. \end{Proposition} \begin{proof} In order to check the smoothness of the evaluation map, it is sufficient to show that is smooth, which is true since composition is smooth. \end{proof} Therefore, one has two possible generalizations of the notion of connection to a diffeological pseudobundle: \begin{itemize} \item either connection 1-forms associated to the $GL(F)-$principal bundle which are $GL(F)-$covariant 1-forms in $\Omega^1(Fr(E),\mathfrak{gl}(F)),$ and we note this set of connections by $\mathcal{C}_{\mathfrak{gl}}(E),$ \item or connection 1-forms that lie in $\Omega^1(M,End_L(E)).$ \end{itemize} The space $\mathcal{C}_{\mathfrak{gl}}(E)$ seems to be the most natural for a straightforward generalization of the theory of connections in a principal bundle, and we have to explain why we highlight also the second framework.
 For this, we have to propose a generalization of the notion of covariant derivative.
-But before that we need to find a way back to the initial diffeology $\p$ of $E,$ since all our constructions are performed till now in the weaker diffeology $\p_{Aut(E)}.$
+But before that we need to find a way back to the initial diffeology $\p$ of $E,$ since all our constructions are performed till now in the weaker diffeology $\p_{Aut(E)}.$ Concerning this direction, we must say that our investigations have failed in the whole generality that we expected.
+We present here the sole way that we found convincing.